Translation Technology

 In-Context Translation

 The "live preview" lets translators see their translation before publishing, a helpful feature that can change the game for them.
-An HTML preview pane shows how a current translation would look once exported to the existing website and makes for an easy review of the text within the user interface.
-This reduces the chances that a human translator will miss an error during the post-editing process and promotes high quality translations.
+An HTML preview pane shows how a current translation will look when exported to the website.
+It makes it easy to review the text in the user interface.

 Desktop Publishing (DTP)